 We have a shared story at the end of each day.
 This is to end the day calmly, promote reading for pleasure and to enhance children’s imagination.
 We also have a variety of stories throughout the day, to follow children's interests and to support our current topic.

-Each week, we have a 'focus story' which is the inspiration for our learning that week.
-The activities and provision will all have a link to our new book and provide opportunities for all children to develop a deeper understanding of the story, as they engage with the challenges throughout the week.
+Every other week, we introduce a new 'focus story' which is the inspiration for our learning.
+The activities and provision will all have a link to our new book and provide opportunities for all children to develop a deeper understanding of the story, as they engage with the challenges.
 Children will still be able to access a variety of different stories from our own class library, situated in the classroom.